UofTCoders/council/Constitution.md

 * Prepare an annual budget at the start of fiscal year;
 * Present current statements of accounts versus budget, and cash flow positions at Executive Council meetings;
-* Prepare of an annual financial report at the end of the fiscal year.
+* Prepare an annual financial report at the end of the fiscal year.
+* Maintain the treasurer README with a summary of the financial status of the group, as up-to-date as possible.

 #### The Technical Admin shall: